-In developing this model, there were many uncertainties regarding treatment of patients with BCG-unresponsive high-risk NMIBC.
+In developing this model, there were many uncertainties regarding treatment of patients with BCGunresponsive high-risk NMIBC.
 Importantly, none of the included studies involved control subjects.
 As a result, the comparative effectiveness of treatments is difficult to evaluate given the heterogeneity that exists among patients with high-risk NMIBC.
 Also, few studies have evaluated patient outcomes beyond one year, making long-term extrapolation of important outcomes difficult.
 Comparison of these agents to each other and to other potential comparators should therefore carefully consider this potential uncertainty.
-As a result, we chose to primarily compare nadofaragene firadenovec and oportuzumab monatox to a hypothetical usual care comparator, which could subsequently be substituted with estimates of the effectiveness of potential real comparators, to estimate the incremental cost effectiveness of these new treatments.
+As a result, we chose to primarily compare nadofaragene firadenovec and oportuzumab monatox to a hypothetical treatment comparator, which could subsequently be substituted with estimates of the effectiveness of potential real comparators, to estimate the incremental cost effectiveness of these new treatments.
+It should be noted that in the base case, the effectiveness of the hypothetical treatment comparator was set to a CR of 0% at three months.
+We were informed by clinical experts that some patients receiving no treatment would still be likely to have a CR at three months, due to receiving TURBT for those in population 2 and variability in diagnostic staging procedures.
+Therefore, the resulting base case incremental cost-effectiveness ratio estimates and sensitivity analyses are likely to be biased in favor of the new treatments.